-DEP AGREEMENT NO.: This is the number on your grant agreement that starts with R18##.GRANTEE NAME: Enter the name of the grantee's agency.PROJECT TITLE: Enter the Title shown on the first page of the grant agreement.MONTH & YEAR: Enter month and year of publication.
+DEP AGREEMENT NO.: This is the number on your grant agreement that starts with R###.

+GRANTEE NAME: Enter the name of the grantee's agency.

+PROJECT TITLE: Enter the Title shown on the first page of the grant agreement.

+MONTH & YEAR: Enter month and year of publication.

 The Final Project Report must contain the following sections: Executive Summary, Methodology, Outcome and Further Recommendations.
 The Final Project Report must comply with the publication requirements in the Grant Agreement.
 Please limit final project report to no more than five pages.
-A draft should be submitted electronically to the Department's Grant Manager for approval.
-After approval by the Florida Resilience Coastlines Program, one hard copy and an electronic copy shall be submitted to the Department's Grant Manager.
+One electronic copy shall be submitted to the Department's Grant Manager, for approval.
 Final payment will be held until receipt and approval of the Final Project Report.

-Questions regarding completion of the Final Project Report should be directed to the Department's Grant Manager, identified in paragraph 18 of this Agreement.
+Questions regarding completion of the Final Project Report should be directed to the Department's Grant Manager, identified on page 1 of this Agreement.